- Listing products on Amazon is free, however, as soon as sales are made, the platform takes a percentage of the sale

 Being that UPS, FedEx, and many other couriers calculate most of their fees based on volume as against weight, you can save money by making shipping adjustments.
 For example, your Amazon FBA fees can potentially be cut if you ship two smaller boxes instead of one large box!

 7. Increase Your Average Selling Price

 The more expensive your product price is, the higher your product margin.
 On this note, always try to sell products that cost $35 and above.
 For example, $15 earrings attract fees of up to 36.2 percent while a $144 kitchen appliance attracts a fee of 16.2 percent.

 8. Go For Exclusive Products

-This is another great way to cut cost while selling through Amazon.
+This is another great way to cut costs while selling through Amazon.
 Try to get exclusive rights from specific suppliers and become the sole distributor of their items.
-This way, you can charge a significant amount for them without fear of losing sales to any competitors.
+This way, you can charge a significant amount for them without fear of losing sales to many competitors.